Austronesian voice

 AFLA 23: The Proceedings of the 23rd Meeting of the Austronesian Formal Linguistics Association, pages 81–95.

-One ingredient of my analysis for Toba Batak is that an Ā-probe can be specified to target the closest DP.
+One ingredient of my analysis for the Ā-extraction restrictions in Philippine-type languages, as well as in Toba Batak, is the idea that an Ā-probe can be specified to target the closest DP.
 Kenyon Branan have discussed some of the applications and implications of this idea.

 -